 COP15 leaders' summit kicks off

-Photo taken on Oct.
-12, 2021 shows the leaders' summit of the 15th meeting of the Conference of the Parties to the Convention on Biological Diversity (COP15) held in Kunming, southwest China's Yunnan Province.
-(Xinhua/Li Xin)
+BEIJING, Oct.
+12 (Xinhua) -- The leaders' summit of the 15th meeting of the Conference of the Parties to the Convention on Biological Diversity (COP15) kicked off Tuesday afternoon, and Chinese President Xi Jinping will deliver a keynote speech at the summit via video link.

 (Web editor: Xia Peiyao, Hongyu)